igushkin/rocket/README.md

 # Rocket Game

-**Rocket Game is a Windows Forms application that simulates the basics of motion**
+**Rocket Game is a Windows Forms Motion Simulation app that created for the sake of interest**
 <br />

 ![](/examples/example.gif "Rocket")